axibase/atsd/api/data/messages/webhook.md

 ## Default Message Field Values

 * Message `type` is `webhook`.
-* Message `source` is set to the remainder of the URL path after the `/webhook/` part (and before the query string).
-If the remainder is empty, the `source` is set to empty string.
+* Message `source` is set to the remainder of the URL path after `/webhook/` and before the query string.
+If the remainder is empty, `source` is set to an empty string.

 ```ls
 source = incoming for /api/v1/messages/webhook/incoming?entity=test
 source =          for /api/v1/messages/webhook?entity=test
 ```

-* Message `entity` is set to the remainder of the URL path after `/webhook/` (but before the query string).
-If the remainder is empty, the `entity` must be specified as described in the **Entity Mapping** section above.
+* Message `entity` is set to the remainder of the URL path after `/webhook/` but before the query string.
+If the remainder is empty, the `entity` must be specified as described in [**Entity Mapping**](#entity-mapping).
 * Message `severity` is undefined.
 * Message `date` is set to current server time.
 * Message tag `request_ip` is set to the remote IP address of the HTTP client that initiated the request.